oe/plain-store/readme.md

 function createStore<T>(initialState: T | (() => T), options?: ICreateStoreOptions<T>): IStore<T>;
 ```

+> [!WARNING]
-Note: the store value is immutable(freezed by Object.freeze), do not mutate the store value directly or an error will be thrown.
+> The store value is immutable(freezed by Object.freeze), do not mutate the store value directly or an error will be thrown.

 ```ts
 // always use a new object to update the store value store.setStore((prev) => ({ ...prev, newItem: 'xxx' }))
 ```

 ### isDeepEqual(a, b)
-Check if two values are deeply equal
+Check if two values are deeply equal, can efficiently compare common data structures like objects, arrays, regexp, date and primitives.
 ```ts
 import { isDeepEqual } from 'plain-store';
 function isDeepEqual(a: any, b: any): boolean;